UoB-COMSM0166/2025-group-30/README.md

     <td></td>
     <td></td>
     <td>As a hardcore player, I want to compare scores with my friends so that I can compete with them.</td>
-    <td>The game should include a friends’ leaderboard to compare scores easily.</td>
+    <td>The game should include a friends' leaderboard to compare scores easily.</td>
   </tr>
   <tr>
     <td></td>